 - Bring your mask!
 We ask that you please bring and wear your mask for the health and safety of all those in attendance.
 We appreciate it!

 - Where to enter Church: We are asking that everyone arrive at the handicap ramp entrance to the Church (facing the back parking lot).
 This will allow our volunteers to get everyone in and properly socially distanced.
 Please plan to arrive early!

 - Temperature Checks: Before entering Church, your temperature will be taken.
-Please, if you have a fever, stay home and watch the livestream of the 11:00 AM Mass on Facebook (Facebook.com/StMattsMayfair).
+Please, if you have a fever or are otherwise ill, stay home and watch the livestream of the 11:00 AM Sunday Mass on Facebook (Facebook.com/StMattsMayfair).

 - Social Distancing: Everyone will maintain social distancing when inside the Church.
 Your household will be seated together, but will be seated socially distant from other households.
 Volunteers will be on hand to direct the seating.